PelumiKadeba10/R.-E.-M/README.md

-Event Management Web Application
+Event Management Web Application Front-end Repository

 This is a full-stack web application for managing events.
-The project utilizes **React** for the frontend and **Flask** for the backend, providing a seamless user experience for managing, creating, and viewing events.
+The project utilizes React for the frontend and Flask for the backend, providing a seamless user experience for managing, creating, and viewing events.

 Features
 - Create, view, update, and delete events